Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 The history view also allows you to reset the state of the repository to any previous commit by using the context menu.
 Note, however, that you can only push if you are on the latest commit.
 So the easiest way to revert changes is to copy over the files to a temporary directory outside of git, reset back, and move the files back into your repository.

-Protip: A few more options are available from the command line. git revert <commit> will undo changes from a given commit, where <commit> is the commit ID (you can get commit IDs from git log, they look like a long string of letters and numbers). git checkout <commit> -- path/to/file.ext will reset a single file to the state it was at the given commit.
+The command line equivalent is git log, though it does not show a graph view.
+You can also run gitk from the terminal directly.
+A few more options are available from the command line. git revert <commit> will undo changes from a given commit, where <commit> is the commit ID (you can get commit IDs from git log, they look like a long string of letters and numbers). git checkout <commit> \-\- path/to/file.ext will reset a single file to the state it was at the given commit.

 You can also browse the history of a repository from your Git hosting service, and GitHub/GitLab even allow editing files from a web interface.